iionly/Elgg_1.9_setNoNotifications/README.md

 Installation
 ------------

-1. If you have a previous version of the Set No Notification plugin installed, first remove the old setNoNotification folder from your mod directory before copying/extracting the new version to your server,
+1. If you have a previous version of the Set No Notification plugin installed, first remove the old plugin folder from your mod directory before copying/extracting the new version to your server,
-2. Copy the setNoNotification folder in the mod folder of your Elgg installation,
+2. Copy the set_no_notification folder in the mod folder of your Elgg installation,
 3. Enable the plugin in the admin section of your site and configure the notification settings on the plugin settings page of the Set No Notification plugin.